-Using available side information has been shown to improve the situation.
-This relies on information from available user profiles, item attributes \citep{mooney2000content, saveski2014item} or even knowledge from 3rd party sources (e.g., Wikipedia \citep{narducci2016concept}).
-Side information can be combined with meta-learning approaches that estimate preferences of users based only on few user-item interactions (\citep{vartak2017meta, lee2019melu, pan2019warm, sun2021form}).
+Using available side information has been shown to mitigate cold-start problems.
+Side information can be derived from available user profiles, item attributes \cite{mooney2000content, saveski2014item} or even knowledge from 3rd party sources (e.g., Wikipedia \cite{narducci2016concept}).
+Side information can be combined with meta-learning approaches that estimate the preferences of users based only on a few user-item interactions \cite{vartak2017meta, lee2019melu, pan2019warm, sun2021form}.
 However, many meta-learning approaches often only address user cold-start, or rely on side information, which may be incomplete or missing due to privacy reasons.
-In \cite{zheng2021cold}, the authors propose a meta-learning framework to address item cold-start without side information, but their approach requires pre-trained embeddings of existing items with many interactions to bootstrap the model.
-With time, these pre-trained embeddings are likely to lose relevance, requiring a retraining of the model to improve performance.
+Zheng et al. \cite{zheng2021cold} propose a meta-learning framework to address item cold-start without side information, but their approach requires pretrained embeddings of existing items with many interactions to bootstrap the model.
+With time, these pretrained embeddings are likely to lose relevance, requiring retraining of the model to improve performance.

-Another approach to deal with the item cold-start problem is fine-tuning---or retraining---the model to represent new items.
-However, fine-tuning is computationally expensive, and therefore often not feasible in online systems where latency matters.
-In \cite{kumar2019predicting}, the authors propose mutually-recursive recurrent neural networks to generate dynamic embeddings of users and items, but they rely on the gradient of the loss function to update the model during test time.
+Another approach to deal with the item cold-start problem is finetuning---or retraining---the model to represent new items.
+However, finetuning is computationally expensive, and therefore often not feasible in online systems where latency matters.
+Addressing this problem, Kumar et al. \cite{kumar2019predicting} propose mutually recursive recurrent neural networks to generate dynamic embeddings of users and items, but they rely on the gradient of the loss function to update the model during test time.
 The downside is that this introduces a complex optimization process to keep the model up-to-date and significantly increases the computational effort.